-- MARK a double-click of this cell selects the event along with the waveform (if any) on the dot graph and adds a given event to the list in MARKER tab, - TYPE specifies the event type (voltage swell, dip, exceeding the minimum threshold, etc.), - SOURCE defines the phase in which the event was detected, - START, END the start and end time of the event, - DURATION event duration, - EXTREMUM the lowest or the highest value during the event, - AVERAGE average value during the event, - THRESHOLD the threshold value exceeding of which has triggered the event detection (the same as the threshold set during the analyzer configuration), - WAVEFORM waveform icon demonstrate a waveform is available along with RMS{1/2} graph for the event.
+- MARK a double-click of this cell selects the event along with the waveform (if any) on the dot graph and adds a given event to the list in MARKER tab, - TYPE specifies the event type (voltage swell, dip, exceeding the minimum threshold, etc.), - SOURCE defines the phase in which the event was detected, - FLAGS marking of a particular event see description in chapter 7.4.2. - START, END the start and end time of the event, - DURATION event duration, - EXTREMUM the lowest or the highest value during the event, - AVERAGE average value during the event, - THRESHOLD the threshold value exceeding of which has triggered the event detection (the same as the threshold set during the analyzer configuration), - WAVEFORM waveform icon demonstrate a waveform is available along with RMS{1/2} graph for the event, in meters that measure rapid voltage changes (RVC), dedicated RVC columns are displayed for these events: RVC ΔU{MAX} and RVC ΔU{SS}.

-The analyzers that support polyphase voltage events (e.g. PQM-702) provide a selection list SHOW POLYPHASE EVENTS 5, which has two options:
+The analyzers that support polyphase voltage events and/or RVC (e.g. PQM-702) provide a selection list SHOW POLYPHASE EVENTS 1, which has two options:

-• GROUPED - including multi-phase events, which cover several channels - shown in a grouped form of in one line.
+- GROUPED including polyphase events, which cover several channels shown in a grouped form of in one line.
 Column SOURCE shows channels, where the event occurred.
-Parameters stated in the table, including start and end times, extreme, apply to events considered as multi-phase (according to the requirements of IEC 61000-4-30).
+Parameters stated in the table, including start and end times, extreme, apply to events considered as multi-phase (according to the requirements of IEC 61000-4-30). - SEPARATE voltage events are listed separately, each channel is considered independently.

-• SEPARATE - voltage events are listed separately, each channel is considered independently.
-Yellow colour in SOURCE column indicates a multi-phase event in accordance with IEC 61000-4-30.
+Yellow colour in SOURCE column indicates a polyphase event in accordance with IEC 61000-4-30.
 This applies to both to GROUPED and SEPARATE views.